-- SCM helps balance the supply of products with market demand.
-Using the grocery store example, if you are buying tomatoes directly from the farmer, you can better negotiate and adjust how many tomatoes you buy each season.
+SCM helps balance the supply of products with market demand.
+Using the grocery store example, if you buy tomatoes directly from the farmer, you can better negotiate and adjust how many tomatoes you buy each season.

 SCM allows for more efficient and effective customer service.
 This occurs because customers receive their products quickly and as promised.
 For example, if the farmer brings the tomatoes directly to your grocery store, then the product will likely be fresher and less damaged than if it traveled through a third-party supplier before arriving on your shelves.

 The ultimate goal of effective supply chain management is higher profits through improved customer satisfaction and a lower cost of doing business.
 Profits are healthier when costs are controlled and reduced wherever possible.
-Operating costs go down when the costs of raw materials and production go down.
+Operating costs go down when raw materials and production costs go down.